eic/epic-analysis/README.md

   `epic-analysis` top directory, not from within their subdirectory, e.g., run `root -b -q tutorial/analysis_template.C`; this is because certain library and data directory paths are given as relative paths

+In general, these macros will run single-threaded.
+See [HPC documentation](hpc/README.md) for guidance how to run multi-threaded or on a High Performance Computing (HPC) cluster.

 ## Analysis Stage